pndurette/gTTS/docs/cli.rst

    $ gtts-cli 'no check' --lang zh --nocheck --ouput nocheck.mp3

-.. note:: Using ``--nocheck`` can make the command `slightly` faster.
-It exists however to force a ``<lang>`` language tag that might not be documented but would work with the API, such as for specific regional sub-tags of documented tags (examples for 'en': 'en-gb', 'en-au', etc.).
+.. note:: Using ``--nocheck`` can speed up execution.
+It exists mostly however to force a ``<lang>`` language tag that might not be documented but would work with the API, such as for specific regional sub-tags of documented tags (examples for 'en': 'en-gb', 'en-au', etc.).

 Playing sound directly
 ----------------------